Electricity Rate Selection

 With Tiered prices, customers can use a certain amount of electricity each month at a lower price.
 Once that limit (called a threshold) is exceeded, a higher price applies to the incremental consumption above the threshold.
-Although May to October 2020 has again been an exception due to COVID-19, for residential customers, the threshold normally changes with the season to reflect changing usage patterns – for example, there are fewer hours of daylight in the winter and some customers use electric heating.
+Although May to Feb 2021 has been an exception due to COVID-19, for residential customers, the threshold normally changes with the season to reflect changing usage patterns.
+For example, there are fewer hours of daylight in the winter and some customers use electric heating.
 In the winter period (November 1 – April 30), the Tier threshold for residential customers is 1,000 kWh, so that households can use more power at the lower price.
 In the summer period (May 1 – October 31), the Tier threshold for residential customers is 600 kWh.
-The Tier threshold for small business customers is 750 kWh all year round.Switching to Tiered Pricing View Tiered Prices & Management Options
+The Tier threshold for small business customers is 750 kWh all year-round.

 Where a Dollar Went in 2019